Even the most sophisticated anti-theft features are ineffectual when installed in a security safe with a weak foundation.

-Due to the high cost of steel, many of these same companies will combine the measurement of their steel plating thickness with the thickness of their drywall fireproofing panels, reporting one combined measurement in a manner that intentionally sways the uninformed buyer into assuming the quoted wall or door thickness is all solid steel or a similar protective material.
-This one underhanded trick has met with such resounding success it has been adopted in various forms by nearly every major safe builder.
-The easiest way to spot these counterfeit safes when uncertain about the reported steel plating thickness is to check the safes weight.
-A 60 inch tall false safe will weigh between 300 and 800 lbs. with fire protection.
-True security safes of this size start at 600 lbs. without fire protection and jump up into the 1500+ pound range with fire protection.
+Due to the high cost of steel, many of these same companies will combine the measurement of their steel plating with the thickness of their drywall fireproofing panels, reporting one combined measurement in a manner that intentionally sways the uninformed buyer into assuming the quoted wall or door thickness is all solid steel or a similar protective material.
+This underhanded trick has met with such resounding success that it has been adopted in various forms by nearly every major safe builder.
+The easiest way to spot these counterfeit safes when uncertain about the reported steel plating thickness is to check the safe's weight.
+A 60-inch-tall false safe will weigh between 300 and 800 lbs. with fire protection.
+True security safes of this size start at 600 lbs. without fire protection and jump up into the 1500+ lbs. range with fire protection.

 True Security Safe Construction Ratings

 Class B Rating - Weighing in at 2 to 4 times the mass of an RSC safe, Class B security safes are a vast step up in protection.
-A Class B high security safe is equipped with a 1/2 inch solid steel door and 1/4 inch solid steel walls on all 5 sides.
+A Class B high-security safe is equipped with a ½" solid steel door and ¼" solid steel walls on all five sides.
 At its core, this is a safe with a substantial foundation, one capable of easily resisting hours of brute force abuse by amateur criminals.
-These safes will generally be capable of withstanding entry attempts by semi-skilled criminals for an hour or more depending largely on the types of tools used to attempt entry.
+These safes will generally be capable of withstanding entry attempts by semi-skilled criminals for an hour or more, depending largely on the types of tools used to attempt entry.

 Security safes outfitted with additional burglary countermeasures will withstand even skilled attackers for sustained periods.

-Class C Rating - Double the weight of a Class B with double the steel thickness all around.
-Class C security safes are yet another major upgrade in protection with a 1" steel door and a 1/2" steel body.
-A Class C security vault provides roughly double the penetration protection and tend to have roughly the same amount of added burglary countermeasures as class B rated security safes.
+Class C Rating - Double the weight of a Class B, with double the steel thickness all around.
+Class C security safes are yet another major upgrade in protection, with a 1" steel door and a ½" steel body.
+A Class C security safe provides roughly double the penetration protection and tends to have roughly the same amount of added burglary countermeasures as class B security safes.